Blog

 However, in some states, it’s beneficial to buy used cars.
 In these states, vehicle owners are charged higher registration fees if the car is newer or of higher value.

-Car Shopping Comparison – New & Used Car
+Car Shopping Comparison – Used and New Cars

 new or used car